Celery Soup

 Preheat your grill on high.

 In a large skillet, melt butter and oil over medium-low heat.
 Then, add the garlic and lemon zest and cook for about a minute.
 Then add the wine and lemon juice, red pepper flakes and simmer for 2-3 minutes.
-Finally, add the shrimp and cook, only until pink and then remove them from pan and set aside.
+Finally, add the shrimp and cook, only until barely pink (it will continue to cook on the grill) and then remove them from pan and set aside.
 Continue simmering the sauce to reduce it a little bit.

 Meanwhile, roll out the pizza dough in the coarse cornmeal.
 The cornmeal gives the crust a wonderful crunch and texture that everyone seems to love, especially me!
 I like my pizza very thin and crunchy, however you do the thickness you prefer.
-Also, I usually cut the round of dough into four pieces.
-I just find that to be a more manageable size to work with, on the grill and it is a more individual size.
+Also, I usually cut the round of dough into four or five pieces.
+I just find that to be a more manageable size to work with, especially on the grill.
+It also makes for a more individual sized pizza.

 GRILLING